woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_order-refunds.md

 # Refunds #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate order refunds.
+The refunds API allows you to create, view, and delete individual refunds.

 ## Refund properties ##